hpvdt/falcon_motherboard/firmware/falcon_calibration/README.md

 This project serves as a utility to prepare Falcon's sensing systems in advance of actual flights, using the same motherboard as the calibration hardware to minimize discrepancies between calibrations and operation.
 In addition to calibrations, it also is meant to help serve by providing quick and human readable data streams to diagnose various subsystems.

 The program works like a command line utility via a USB connection from the motherboard to a host computer, where it presents itself as a USB-CDC (Serial) device.
-Opening a serial terminal to the motherboard allows one to begin the process.
+Opening a serial terminal to the motherboard allows one to begin using this firmware.
+In this document "serial", "terminal", and "USB" all refer to this CDC data link between the host and motherboard.

 For assistance at any point in using the calibration firmware, send an `H` to the motherboard over serial and it will respond with the help menu.